- Search The Registry

 - My Account

-The birth of El Yanga in circa 1545 is celebrated on this date.
-He was an African abolitionist and a leader of a slave rebellion in Mexico during the early period of Spanish colonial rule.
+The birth of El Yanga in circa 1545 is celebrated on this date (Cinco De Mayo).
+He was a Black African abolitionist and a leader of a slave rebellion in Mexico during the early period of Spanish colonial rule.

 Gaspar Yanga, often called Yanga, El Yanga, or Nyanga, was said to be a member of the royal family of Gabon, Africa, before being kidnapped and placed in the Middle Passage to the new world.
 Yanga came to be the head of a group of slaves who were revolting near Vera Cruz, Mexico, around 1570.
 Escaping to the highland terrain, he and his people built a small, free colony.